zaufi/git-mbr/README.md

 Motivation
 ----------

-It is pretty common in my experience to have a Git repository where every branch is dedicated to things that are not related to each other.
-Typically this repo has nothing in the `master` and most files are placed in some branch.
+It is pretty often, in my experience, to have a Git repository where every branch is dedicated to things unrelated to each other.
+Typically, this repo has nothing in the `master`, and most files are placed in some branch.
 Examples are:

 * the repo with Dockerfiles for CI, where each branch is dedicated to a particular OS/distro.
   I.e., CentOS, Ubuntu, Fedora, etc.;
 * the repo with RPM/Deb spec files -- one per (third-party) package;
 * the repo with configuration files for various hosts/hardware -- i.e., one per branch;
 * etc.

 As soon as the count of branches increases, it's going to be a pain to rule them all -- e.g., to execute the same command in all branches.
 To address that issue, this Makefile has appeared.

 Git has a neat feature called a *working tree*.
 It allows having multiple branches checked out in the file system simultaneously.
 I like to name my branches as paths in a filesystem.
-E.g.
-`release/1.2.3`, `bug/JIRA-123-blah-blah-regression`,
-`feature/cool-stuff`.
-Same for the mentioned types of repositories:
-`config/host/ci-agent`, `centos/7`, `ubuntu/18.04`, etc.
+E.g., `release/1.2.3`, `bug/JIRA-123-blah-blah-regression`, `feature/cool-stuff`.
+Same for the mentioned types of repositories: `config/host/ci-agent`, `centos/7`, `ubuntu/18.04`, etc.
 I usually clone my repositories with the following command:

 ```console
 ~ $ git clone github:repo repo/master
 ```

 So, the project's root resides in the `repo/master` directory after cloning, and to work with a branch, I do the following:

 ```console
 repo/master$ git worktree add --checkout ../feature/cool-stuff feature/cool-stuff
 ```

 No, I don't use these commands exactly ;-) I have pretty convenient [Git aliases configured][1] ;-) As the result, I'll have this in my working `repo/` directory:

 ```console
     repo